 8. Your voice will suffer (at first)

-I distinctly remember losing my voice shortly after starting my first teaching job in Seoul, South Korea.
-Having come directly from college, I was not used to speaking all day and certainly not used to having to talk over children!
+I clearly remember losing my voice soon after I started my first teaching job in Seoul.
+Fresh out of college, I was not used to talking all day or raising my voice over children.

 There’s no quick fix here – your voice is like a muscle and it will take some time to get used to the strains of classroom teaching.
 However, hot tea coupled with lots of sleep did help!